CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Introduction

+Many existing distance-based and density-based algorithms in clustering and anomaly detection have an implicit assumption that all clusters have approximately the same density.
+As a result, these algorithms have a bias towards dense clusters and produce poor performance when presented with datasets having inhomogeneous cluster densities \cite{aggarwal2013data}.
+For example, DBSCAN \cite{ester1996density} is biased towards grouping neighbouring dense clusters into a single cluster, in the presence of a sparse cluster \cite{ZHU2016983}.

+A number of methods have been proposed to ``correct'' this bias, but many of them are tailored to specific algorithms.
+For example, in the context of clustering, to overcome the issue of DBSCAN \cite{ester1996density} that only uses a global density threshold to identify high-density clusters, OPTICS \cite{ankerst1999optics} utilises multiple density thresholds to extract clusters with varied densities based on a ``reachability'' (${k}^{th}$-nearest neighbour distance) plot.
+SNN clustering \cite{ertoz2003finding} proposes adaptive similarity measures in place of the distance measure in DBSCAN.
+In addition, DP \cite{rodriguez2014clustering} identifies cluster centres which have local maximum density and are well separated, and then assigns each remaining point to its cluster centre via a linking scheme.

+However, these methods are not satisfactory in addressing the density bias issue.
+The ranking on ``reachability'' plot of OPTICS depends heavily on the original data density distribution and the plot may merge different clusters which are close and dense \cite{ZHU2016983}.
+The performance of SNN is sensitive to the $k$ setting in the ${k}^{th}$-nearest neighbour distance calculation that depends on the local data density \cite{tan2020mutual}.
+Although DP uses local maximum density to identify cluster centres, the centre selection process is based on the density ranking on a decision graph \cite{rodriguez2014clustering}.
+In a nutshell, their performances are still affected by data density variation between clusters.

+To demonstrate the shortcomings of these four density-based clustering algorithms, we apply them to an image segmentation task, and the data points are represented in the LAB space \cite{szeliski2010computer}.
+Table \ref{seg1} shows their best clustering outcomes on the image shown in Figure~\ref{lab:aa}.
+It can be seen that all these clustering algorithms cannot identify the sky, cloud and building well, due to the significant density variation in the LAB space.\footnote{In DBSCAN, all points that are not clustered are noise points because they have very low density.
+If using a lower density threshold, DBSCAN will merge Sky and Cloud into a single cluster.}

-The density-ratio approach \cite{ZHU2016983,DSCALE} aims to transform the data in such a way that the estimated density of each transformed point approximates the density-ratio of that point in the original space, and as a result all locally low-density points are easily separated from all locally high-density points using a single global threshold.
+Recently, density-ratio has been proposed as a principled method \cite{ZHU2016983} in addressing density bias.
+It aims to transform the data such that the estimated density of each transformed point approximates the density-ratio of that point in the original space.
+This effectively transforms locally low-density gaps between clusters in the original space into globally low-density gaps in the transformed space.
+As a result, all clusters can be easily extracted using a single density threshold.

-While the current density-ratio methods have been shown to improve the clustering performance of density-based clustering, we identify their shortcomings and propose a new algorithm to better achieving the aim of the density-ratio approach.
-Furthermore, we extend its application to distance-based anomaly detection.